Five reasons to join the Datascope team:

 - is eager to contribute to our culture of exploration, learning, and diversity of thought.

-- compliments our existing team in unique and unexpected ways.
+- complements our existing team in unique and unexpected ways.

 - isn't scared by words like python, scikit-learn, d3.js, map-reduce or R and, better yet, knows how to use them.